 For today’s recipe I decided to combine my favorite Easter candy and my all time love of brownies for a super easy Easter Malted Milk Ball Brownies dessert.

 My go-to brownie recipe is from the Joy of Cooking.
-Sure, most of the recipes you see here on GGG are original but I have a huge appreciation for classic recipes and the Joy of Cooking cookbook is very high on my list.
-What makes these Easter Malted Milk Ball Brownies a little different from what you see in the joy of cooking recipe is I like to add a teaspoon of espresso granules to the mix to kick up the chocolate flavor and then top the brownies with drizzled white chocolate and melted candy coating before adding the crushed malted milk balls (aka Robin Eggs).
+Sure, most of the recipes you see here on GGG are original.
+However, I have a huge appreciation for classic recipes and the Joy of Cooking cookbook is high on my list.
+What makes these Easter Malted Milk Ball Brownies a little different is I like to add a teaspoon of espresso granules to the mix to kick up the chocolate flavor.
+I then top the brownies with drizzled white chocolate and melted candy coating before adding the crushed malted milk balls (aka Robin Eggs).